msternbach/Oura-Ring/README.md

 What month did I have the best average readiness score?
 The worst?

-What month did I have the best average sleep score?
-The worst?

-What day of the week do I get the best sleep?

-### What Contributors Affected my Sleep the Most:

-What sleep factors do I normally score highest on?
-Lowest?

 | Month | Avg Readiness Score | Std Readiness Score |
 |-------|---------------------|---------------------|
 | 3     | 84.19               | 4.72                |